unexpectedpanda/mobydump/README.md

 ## Before you begin

-If you're not using the [compiled release](https://github.com/unexpectedpanda/mobydump/releases), you need to set up your development environment.
-To do so, complete the following steps:
+If you're not using the [compiled release](https://github.com/unexpectedpanda/mobydump/releases), then you need to set up your development environment.
+To do so, complete the following
+steps:

 1. [Install Python 3.10 or higher](https://www.python.org/).